Adopting the most effective leadership style is key to success

 1. The 3-style model of leadership from Kurt Lewin

-Way back in 1939, the psychologist Kurt Lewin created the “Three Styles of Leadership” model.
+Way back in 1939, psychologist Kurt Lewin created the “Three Styles of Leadership” model.
 These three styles describe some of the most common leadership styles, while in modern times these can seem almost stereotypical.
-The description of the styles is to this day extremely useful to raise self-awareness of leaders. and begin the discussion about leadership styles.
+The description of the styles is to this day extremely useful to raise the self-awareness of leaders. and begin the discussion about leadership styles.
 Lewin’s work included:

 Authoritarian/Autocratic leadership